 - you haven’t chosen target companies,

-- don’t know what challenges they’re facing right now, and
+- you don’t know what challenges they’re facing right now, and

-- can’t align your qualifications with their pressing needs?
+- you can’t align your qualifications and experience with their pressing needs.

 2. Generate Chemistry in Your Executive Resume with Personal Branding